(Last Updated: May 31, 2023)

 Responding to Your Access or Deletion Requests

 Once we receive your verifiable consumer request, we will confirm our receipt of your request within 10 business days and provide you with additional information about how we will process the request.
 Our goal is to respond to your request within 45 calendar days of receiving the request, beginning on the day we receive the request.
 However, in the event that we need more time (up to 90 calendar days) to respond to your request, we will provide you with notice and an explanation of the reasons that we will take more than 45 calendar days to respond.
-Any disclosures we provide will cover the 12-month period preceding the verifiable consumer request’s receipt.
 If we are unable to comply with a given request, we will provide you with a response explaining why we have not taken action on your request and identifying any rights you may have to appeal the decision.

 We will not charge you or your authorized agent to verify your identity.
 In addition, we will not charge you or your authorized agent a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.